Preview of Silver Ribbon Dream

 Press Release - Sept.
 2018

 The Ohio-based Northcoast Americana group Hey Mavis is proud to announce the release of a CD with illustrated book titled Silver Ribbon Dream—Songs and Stories of the Ohio & Erie Canal in October, 2018.
-This original work was funded by John S. and James L. Knight Foundation and is a collaboration between Hey Mavis songwriter Laurie Michelle Caner and nationally-acclaimed artist Leandra Drumm.
+This original work was made possible by a grant from John S. and James L. Knight Foundation through the Knight Arts Challenge, which funds the best ideas for engaging and enriching Akron, Ohio through the arts.
+The project is a collaboration between Hey Mavis songwriter Laurie Michelle Caner and nationally-acclaimed artist Leandra Drumm.
 Release concerts will include an exhibition of Drumm's artwork alongside featured stories, history, and technology of the canal, as well as gallery talks by the artists.

 About Hey Mavis